InventiveRhythm/fluXis-wiki/editor/events/scroll-velocity/en.md

 > Things for wiki editors to consider:
 > - Add explaination for sv gimmicks

-Scroll Velocity, not to be confused with [Scroll Multiplier](/editor/events/scroll-multiplier/), multiplies the current scroll speed, changing its speed **before** the event time, meaning you can see its effect before triggering the event; Allowing for cool Gameplay gimmicks & visuals.
+Not to be confused with [Scroll Multiplier](/editor/events/scroll-multiplier/).

+Scroll Velocity multiplies the current scroll speed, changing its speed **before** the event time, meaning you can see its effect before triggering the event; Allowing for cool Gameplay gimmicks & visuals.

 Can also be used with [Scroll Multiplier](/editor/events/scroll-multiplier/).